 1) Instant screenshots.

 Many people use special apps for screenshots, but if you need a quick snapshot of anything on your screen, you can do so with just a few simple keystrokes.
 To take a snapshot of your entire screen, press Command(⌘)-Shift-3.
 To take a snapshot of a region of your choosing, press Command(⌘)-Shift-4.
 Your pointer arrow will turn into a plus sign which you can click and drag down and to the right to create a selection.
 When you release your hold, the snapshot will take.
-And finally, to take a snapshot of a single window that you have open, press Command(⌘)-Shift-4 and then hit the space bar afterwards.
+And finally, to take a snapshot of a single window that you have open, press Command(⌘)-Shift-4 and then hit the space bar afterward.
 Your screen will turn blue and your mouse arrow will turn into a camera icon.
 Hover this icon over whichever open window you want to capture and click on it.
 In any of these cases, your snapshot image file will be placed on your desktop.

-2) Spotlight tool (plus it’s a calculator!).
+2) Spotlight tool (plus it’s a calculator!)

-Some people might already know about this tool, but it’s so helpful that I must mention it anyway.
 Click Command(⌘)-Spacebar and you’ll see a text field pop up in the upper right corner of your screen.
 This is in essence a find command.
 You can enter anything in that field: a file name, an event name from your calendar, or an application name – and your Mac will deliver to you the results it deems relevant.
 I often use this for simply opening applications if I don’t feel like mousing down to my dock to open it.
 I find sometimes it’s just easier for my hands not to leave the keyboard.
 And a side tip: the spotlight tool is also a calculator!
 Simply enter your math equation (using + for addition, – for subtraction, / for division, or * for multiplication) into the spotlight field and you’ll see your answer pop up immediately.

 3) Add emojis anywhere you like.